 With more than 20 years of combined experience in family law, our team is prepared to serve your needs no matter what side of the paternity issue you may be on.

-Please contact or call our office at (713) 980-4300 to set up a consultation with a Houston paternity lawyer, and review some important details about how these cases work in Texas.
+Please call our office or contact us online to set up a consultation with a Houston paternity lawyer, and review some important details about how these cases work in Texas.